 - EMD UK Group Exercise Membership starts from £49 including membership

 UK Coaching Insurance for Exercise and Fitness Professionals – £56 per year (as of November 2020)

 - personal accident cover

 - covers you for online and virtual training, including general videos.

-With UK Active you can coach and work with clients remotely, including hosting live workouts or uploading pre-recorded instructional videos.
-UK Active also provide full details of the policy before you purchase, so you know 100% what you’re getting.
+With UK Coaching you can coach and work with clients remotely, including hosting live workouts or uploading pre-recorded instructional videos.
+UK Coaching also provide full details of the policy before you purchase, so you know 100% what you’re getting.

 As we all know, insurance is one of those things that we purchase and hope that we never actually need to use it!
 Really, using the insurance cover is when we will really know it’s worth but until then, we have to base our experience on customer service when taking out the policy.

 Do you have an insurance provider you recommend?!